 Litelok X3 packaging: unbleached cardboard & no plastic!

-I love this and many other bike lock brands should take note
+I love this and many other bike lock brands should take note.

 In order to protect your bike frame from scratches, the whole lock is also covered in an eco rubber that’s made from 80% non-food grade crops.
 To be honest, it’s not as smooth and finished as traditional, eco-unfriendly plastic, but it’s got to be a better choice and another step in the right direction.